| | |

 hardwood floors before refinishing

 They were very uneven, especially where there had apparently once been an area rug.
-And they looked a little dirty even though my friend cleans them weekly.
+And they looked a little dirty, even though my friend cleans them weekly.
 Here’s another angle where you can see the progress we made in the room prior to doing the floors.

 a how to guide for wood floor refinishing, we gave them a white wood flooring look after sanding